Objective trajectories in hybrid classical-quantum dynamics: Introduction

 The unravelling is a technique that allows us to numerically simulate the evolution of a quantum system generated by the GKSL equation~\cite{belavkin, dalibard_cas_mol, gardiner_par_zol, carmichael, paper_on_unravelling2, paper_on_unravelling3}.
 Instead of considering the evolution of the full density matrix describing the system, in the unravelling one consider a single pure state, which is evolved according to a stochastic dynamics.
 Multiple paths in the Hilbert space are thus generated by the stochastic dynamics, and by averaging over the paths we recover the evolution of the quantum system.
 This procedure is computationally advantageous compared to evolving the full density matrix, in particular when the dimension of the system is large.
 Moreover, the unravelling technique provides a different perspective on the evolution of open quantum systems; indeed, the evolution of the system can be understood as generated by a continuous, deterministic dynamics (when the system does not interact with the environment), scattered by discrete jumps of the wave-function (when system and environment interact), which occur stochastically in time~\cite{gardiner_par_zol}.

 In the quantum case, there is generally not a unique unravelling for the master equation, so one cannot regard a particular trajectory as actually {\it happening}.
 Indeed, the decomposition of the dynamics in terms of Lindblad operators $L_\alpha$ and a Hamiltonian $H$ in Eq.~\eqref{eq:gksl}, is not in general unique.
 One can rewrite the $L_\alpha$ in terms of some other basis of operators.
 This presents a problem~\cite{Kent_1998,dowker1995properties} for interpretations of quantum theory which take the trajectories as giving a theory of microscopic state reduction~\cite{wiseman1996quantum}, and likewise for the decohering histories approach\cite{omnes1992consistent,griffiths1993consistent,gell1993classical,diosi1995decoherent}.
-In contrast, by extending the tools of unravelling to the master equation which generates the dynamics of classical-quantum systems, we shall find that trajectories can be unique conditioned on the classical degrees of freedom (c.f. \cite{paz1993environment} where the environment plays this role).
+In contrast, by extending the tools of unravelling to the master equation which generates the dynamics of classical-quantum systems, we shall find that, under the assumption that a unique classical shift is associated with a different Lindblad operator $L_{\alpha}$, trajectories are unique when one conditions on the classical degrees of freedom.
 This imbues the unravelled trajectories with an ontological significance and allows one to interpret the state of the system as ''collapsing'' to a particular state.
-This collapse of the wave-function is here generated by the interaction between classical and quantum degrees of freedom rather than the introduction of an ad-hoc field as in spontaneous collapse models~\cite{ghirardi_unified_1986,pearle_combining_1989,ghirardi_markov_1990,bassi2013models}.
+This collapse of the wave-function is here generated by the interaction between classical and quantum degrees of freedom as in \cite{hall2005interacting,Tilloy_2016,Tilloy_2017,poulinKITP,oppenheim_post-quantum_2018}, rather than the introduction of an ad-hoc field as in spontaneous collapse models~\cite{ghirardi_unified_1986,pearle_combining_1989,ghirardi_markov_1990,bassi2013models}.
+Objective trajectories in unitary quantum theory have previously been studied in \cite{zurek1982environment,paz1993environment,zurek2006decoherence,Brun_2002}, where the environment plays this role of the classical system in the limit where we take it's size to infinity.
 Classical systems can be in definite states, and we find that a classical-quantum interaction causes the quantum system to inherit this property.
 This provides a new resolution of the measurement problem of quantum theory -- quantum systems become classical because they interact with another system which is itself intrinsically classical (e.g. space-time as in \cite{oppenheim_post-quantum_2018}).

+A simple example illustrates this point.
+Consider the purely quantum case of a qubit in an equal superposition of basis states $\ket{0}$ and $\ket{1}$.
+If the quantum state $\rho$ undergoes pure decoherence via the Linblad equation